DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     the pg_basebackup manpage unfortunately doesn't document how this is done..
     **TODO:** how do I restore a pg_basebackup?

+[^REST]: You could run restic's [rest-server](https://github.com/restic/rest-server)
+    (in `--append-only` mode) on a backupserver at home (or in your office), and make that backupserver connect to your WireGuard VPN, so it can be easily reached from the git server.
+    And "backupserver" could just be a Raspberry Pi with with a big USB harddrive.

 [^robocopy]: If you're using Windows and don't have Git Bash installed, you can *probably* use
     robocopy, like this (**untested!**; assuming `X:` is your mounted restic repo and `D:` is you backup disk):
     `> robocopy X:\ D:\restic-backup\ /XC /XN /XO`